-- »2019 WSOP Main Event Down to the Final Three: Hossein Ensan Leads
+- »2019 WSOP Main Event Down to Final 3: Hossein Ensan Leads

-2019 WSOP Main Event Down to the Final Three: Hossein Ensan Leads
+2019 WSOP Main Event Down to Final 3: Hossein Ensan Leads

 The 2019 World Series of Poker (WSOP) Main Event, the second-largest WSOP Main Event in the tour’s 50-year history, has seen its 8,569-strong field whittled to the final three players.
 Germany’s Hossein Ensan goes into the final day’s play with a commanding chip lead, holding more than 60 percent of the total chips in play.